amatusNLP/SD-W2/README.md

 # DoMa
 The DoMa project include a set of domain specific matrices for Italian Language.
 Matrices were provided with a simple User Interface which helps to extract similarities, neighbors or word vectors from one or more matrices using different similarity measures.
-DoMa uses sse.jar in order to read the matrices and needs Java to work. download the zip file at: https://figshare.com/account/articles/22502524 unzip the folder and start the UI
+DoMa uses sse.jar in order to read the matrices and needs Java to work. download the zip file at:

+  https://figshare.com/account/articles/22502524

+unzip the folder and start the UI

 The program reads the list of words in the text box on the left and generates:
 - Neighbors: a file with the n° neighbors for each word
 - Vectors: a file with all the required vectors, which includes all the words in the list
 - Similarities: a file for each word with a table of target_words X matrix

+The list of Matrices includes also a General Matrix built with Paisà Corpus (ITA)